kjmarshall/NNet/README.md

-# Deep Neural Networks
+# NNet
-Various formulas are derived in detail in a latex document found in the docs/ directory.
-Specifically, backpropagation and gradient decent are derived using Einstein index notation.
+The goal of the NNet project is to document the architecture and modern C++ design of a simple yet flexible deep learning framework.
+NNet is a basic deep learning template library that implements different types of layer based nerual network architectures.
+The library is both fast and flexible owing to its use of compile time polymorphism in layer, optimizer, and activation function design and its dynamic dispatch in network training.
+The library takes advantage of modern C++17 programming techniques.
+Examples of the library's use are provided with sample documentation discussed below.

+A portion of this project has also centered around documenting rigorous derivations for various learning alorithms (e.g. back propagation).
+Derivations using Einstein summation notation (ESN) are provided in a living LaTeX document (see the [docs](./docs) directory).

+# Contributions and Contact Information
+This project initially started because I wanted to learn about machine leanring and deep net architectures.
+Outside contributions and discussions are welcome.
+Feel free to contact me through my [LinkedIn](www.linkedin.com/in/kevin-j-marshall).

 ## Table of Contents
 TODO: generate TOC

-## Introduction
-This library implements a variety of building blocks for creating different types of neural networks using modern C++17 techniques.

 ## Requirements
+- A compiler that supports C++17 (e.g. std::optional, structured bindiings)
-- CMake 3.10
+- CMake >= 3.10
-- Boost 1.56, serialization
+- Boost >= 1.56, serialization
-- Eigen 3.3
+- Eigen >= 3.3
-- Google Test 1.10
+- Google Test >= 1.10

 ## API
 Basic usage of the library is shown in examples